How to help your dog cope with the heat

 Never leave your dog in the car

-Replace physical exercise with mental stimulation
+Replace exercise with mental stimulation